#CuriousGoat: Will Climate Change Help Ticks And Mosquitoes Spread Disease?

 "That's why we're worried about climate change in temperate zones," Mordecai says.
 "Warmer temperatures will speed up the parasite's development rate and just make the region more suitable for transmission of diseases."

-So in the southern U.S., for example, the transmission season might expand from just summer into spring and fall.
+So in the Southern U.S., for example, the transmission season might expand from just summer into spring and fall.
 "Or in a place like Miami, that already has warm temperatures, transmission could occur year-round," she says.

 Bottom line: The jury is still out on how climate change will alter mosquito-borne diseases.
-The final outcome will likely depend on the place, the disease and the specific mosquito that carries them.
-But here in the U.S., warmer springs and summers are likely to make transmission worse in the south and possibly cause diseases to creep northward.
+The final outcome is likely to depend on the place, the diseases and the specific mosquito that carries them.
+But here in the U.S., warmer springs and summers are likely to make transmission worse in the South and possibly cause diseases to creep northward.

 Thanks to our readers who submitted questions to #CuriousGoat.
 Want to propose a question for our next callout, on the topic of world hunger and famine?
 Click here.